Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 22

-Baylor has steadily risen up the rankings this offseason, not because the Bears continue to add pieces, but because people are starting to realize the talent on this roster.
-Moreover, Scott Drew did a tremendous job with them last season, and should be even better in 2019-20.
+Baylor has steadily risen up the rankings this offseason, not because the Bears continue to add pieces but because people are starting to realize the talent on this roster.
+Moreover, Scott Drew did a tremendous job with the team last season, and it should be even better in 2019-20.
 Sit-out transfers Davion Mitchell (Auburn) and Macio Teague (UNC Asheville) will push for starting jobs immediately in the backcourt, and double-figure scorers Jared Butler and Mario Kegler are back in the starting lineup.
 More importantly, starting forward Tristan Clark should be healthy after missing the last 20 games of the season; he was the team's second-leading scorer and top rebounder before going down.

 18. Florida Gators